 Jackson Hewitt’s main selling point is that they offer advances on tax returns to their customers, something that’s not too common in the market.
 Some of these offers are on reasonable terms, others are not recommended.
 The company offers three products, with a free version that’s suitable for people with basic tax returns on incomes up to $100,000.

-The software is generally held to be as straightforward as any of their main rivals, especially for less complicated returns (though these free returns are limited to W-2 filers with no dependants under the aforementioned $100,000 annual income threshold).
+The software is as straightforward as any of their main rivals, especially for less complicated returns (though these free returns are limited to W-2 filers with no dependants under the aforementioned $100,000 annual income threshold).
 Also, some of the 0% advance loan options are only available to in-store customers and not online users.
 The software also comes with less features than some of its competitors (such as audit assistance guarantees) but there are live links to online help and with over 6,000 physical locations, there’s a reassuring amount of support available.

 Jackson Hewitt Tax Service review: Cost